aurae-runtime/aurae/README.md

 Aurae is a turing complete scripting language and shell built for the enterprise.
 Think of it like TypeScript for infrastructure platforms.

+Aurae executes functions over gRPC against a daemon called `auraed` which is memory safe runtime of the project.
+The daemons can be networked together to form a mesh.

 ```TypeScript
 #!/usr/bin/env aurae